In addition to fitness and exercise, I've always had an interest in the paranormal and "unexplained," particularly lucid dreaming and NDEs.

 Yet Another Dream Your Car Was Rolling Backwards!

-Do you often dream that you’ve parked your car, turned it off, but then it starts to roll backwards?
+Do you often dream that you’ve parked your car, turned it off, but then it starts to roll backward?

-Or perhaps you dream that you’ve exited the car and it’s not moving, but after watching it for a few moments, it begins to roll backwards?
+Or perhaps you dream that you’ve exited the car and it’s not moving, but after watching it for a few moments, it begins to roll backward?

 Whether you’re in the car or not, you know what’s going to invariably happen once it begins backing up on its own—it’s going to crash into other vehicles.